For information on bus, ferry and train services in Auckland City, visit the Auckland Transport website or telephone them on (09) 366 6400.

 The easiest and closest parking is directly underneath the Aotea Centre at The Civic Car Park, however this does fill up quickly over the Festival weekend.
 Please allow extra time to find parking to avoid missing the starts of the sessions.

-Other near-by car parks can be found at the Crowne Plaza (128 Albert Street), adjacent to the Rendezvous Hotel (corner of Mayoral Drive and Vincent Street), and Tournament Car Park (Greys Avenue at Mayoral Drive).
+Other near-by car parks can be found at the Crowne Plaza (128 Albert Street), adjacent to the Grand Millenium Hotel (corner of Mayoral Drive and Vincent Street), and Tournament Car Park (Greys Avenue at Mayoral Drive).

-The Festival Information Desk is located in the Level 2 foyer of the Aotea Centre (outside the stalls entrance to the ASB Theatre).
+The Festival Information Desk is located at stalls level of the Aotea Centre.
 Lost Property, information on programme and/or venue changes and other general information is available here.

 Ticketed events: All seating for ticketed events is General Admission.
 AWF Friends and Patrons have reserved seats at the front of each venue (or venue level depending upon ticket).